 - Has symptoms of COVID-19: cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html.

-- Is getting ill and think they might have COVID-19.
+- Is getting ill and thinks they might have COVID-19.
 Symptoms, especially early on, may be mild and feel like a common cold.
 Early symptoms could include a combination of cough, body aches, fatigue, and chest tightness.
-Some people may not develop fever or fever may not appear until several days into the illness
+Some people may not develop fever or fever may not appear until several days into the illness.

 - Can be voluntary, but Colorado has legal authority to issue quarantine orders to people who were exposed to a contagious disease.